jentery/506v3/index.md

 * Emily Short's [blog](https://emshort.blog/),
 * Grant Tavinor's "Fiction" (8 pages; from *The Routledge Companion to Video Game Studies* 2014, edited by Mark J. P. Wolf and Bernard Perron), and
 * Noah Wardrip-Fruin's "Expressive Processing" (9 pages; from *The Routledge Companion to Media Studies and Digital Humanities* 2018, edited by me)

+## Week 2 (September 15th): Play

+*Before seminar*, please:
+* Read Mia Consalvo's "Cheating" (6 pages; from *The Routledge Companion to Video Game Studies* 2014, edited by Mark J. P. Wolf and Bernard Perron),
+* Read Tara Fickle's "West of the Magic Circle: The Orientalist Origins of Game Studies" (20 pages; from *The Race Card: From Gaming Technologies to Model Minorities* 2019),
+* Read Kisha McPherson's "Are We Free to Go?: Anti-Black Racism and Its Impact on Black Play" (27 pages; in *American Journal of Play* 13.2/3 2021),
+* Read Christine O'Bonsawin's "From Black Power to Indigenous Activism: The Olympic Movement and the Marginalization of Oppressed Peoples (1968-2012)" (20 pages; in *Journal of Sport History* 42.2 2015), and
+* Optional: check out *Colossal Cave Adventure*, *Myst*, *DOOM*, *World of Warcraft*, *FarmVille*, and/or *Pokémon GO* (all mentioned in the above texts).

+How do racism, colonialism, and Orientalism shape, sustain, and preclude play?
+How do they not only define but also police what's fair?
+Does play require a sport or game?

+*During our second meeting*, we'll discuss these four texts (145 minutes), carefully engaging them to follow their lines of inquiry.
+As we do, we'll consider the contexts, values, and cultural histories of play (against the assertion that play is somehow apolitical or transcendent).
+I'll then take about five minutes to review Prompt 1, which is on the docket for next week.

+Further reading (not required or expected; just more context if you'd like it):
+* Editor Aubrey Anable's [*Poetics of Play*](http://ivc.lib.rochester.edu/introduction-issue-30-poetics-of-play/) (a special issue of *InVisible Culture* 2019),
+* Brooke Belisle's "Immersion" (12 pages; from *Debugging Game History* 2016, edited by Henry Lowood and Raiford Guins),
+* Walter Benjamin's "On the Mimetic Faculty" (3 pages; 1933, republished in *Reflections* 1986),
+* W.E.B.
+Du Bois's "The Problem of Amusement" (10 pages; in *The Southern Workman* 1897),
+* Mary Flanagan's "Introduction to Critical Play" (15 pages; from *Critical Play: Radical Game Design* 2009),
+* Editor TreaAndrea M. Russworm's [*Blackness and Play*](https://www.museumofplay.org/journalofplay/issues/volume-13-number-2-and-3/) (a special issue of *American Journal of Play* 2021),
+* Bernard Suits's "Words on Play" (15 pages; in *Journal of the Philosophy of Sport* 4.1 1977),
+* Brian Sutton-Smith's "Play and Ambiguity" (17 pages; from *The Ambiguity of Play* 2001),
+* T.L.
+Taylor's "The Assemblage of Play" (9 pages; in *Games and Culture* 4.4 2009),
+* Aaron Trammell's "Decolonizing Play" (9 pages; in *Critical Studies in Media Communication* 39.3 2022), and
+* Emma Witkowski's "Cooperative Play" (8 pages; from *Debugging Game History* 2016, edited by Henry Lowood and Raiford Guins).